Best Plants for Classroom Learning

 Ivy is a fairly easy plant to grow indoors, but it does need to have the soil kept a bit moist.
 You may want to consider this if there are times that you won’t be able to regularly water this plant (e.g. during summer break).
 Like spider plants, they are also runner plants and can be cut to grow new plants.
 They are slightly more difficult to grow from cuttings but it’s still possible for children to do this.
 See my post on growing plants with cuttings (coming soon).

 Aloe vera is a type of succulent plant that has been grown for its healing/medicinal properties.
 It is a fairly low maintenance plant making it a good choice for your home or classroom.
 If you overwater it and the roots are left damp, it can get root rot, which will kill it.
 It needs to dry out between waterings and in the winter months, it will need very little water.
 Keep in mind that it’s harmful if eaten, and must be kept out of reach of very young children.

 Aloe vera also reproduces asexually so it is possible to grow them without having to buy more.
 This is my preference as they can be expensive.
 Unfortunately, it’s not a guarantee that your aloes will produce ‘offsets’ or ‘pups’.
 If they do, you can pull them out, separate them, and replant them in separate pots.
 See my post on growing plants with cuttings (coming soon).

 Peace Lily (Spathiphyllum) **

 Peace lilies are a fairly easy plant to grow in your house or classroom.
 I find them particularly easy because they wilt when they need water.
 This makes it a bit easier to keep from over or under watering them.
 If they get enough light they will flower.
 You can see from ours that they don’t get a huge amount of light and don’t flower.
-The studies by NASA and Wolverton and
+The studies by Wolverton and

 Golden Pothos (Scindapsus aureus)**